 Official launch

-The Banyule Ageing Well Framework 2024-2030 will be officially launched by Mayor Tom Melican at our Annual Active April Walkathon on Tuesday 23 April at Willinda Park.
+The Banyule Ageing Well Framework 2024-2030 was launched by Mayor Tom Melican at our Annual Active April Walkathon on Tuesday 23 April at Willinda Park.

 Thank you